 Remove the bone from inside the meat (it should be tender enough to where you could just poke into it with a fork and pull it out), then get to shredding.
 Using two forks, simply pull the meat apart in the pan, mixing it around to coat it in any collected juices that pooled during the resting time.
 You can also use met claws, Cave Tools have a couple of great options like this, this or these shredder rakes.
 Take this opportunity to taste for seasoning, too, and add in extra salt, pepper, herbs, or whatever you like as you pull it.
 Once you're done, you should have a large pile of nicely pulled pork.

-Step 6: Serve The Pork
+Step 6: Serve The Pulled Pork Butt

 Did you like this guide?
 Have any tips on injecting meat or a good recipe for it?
 Leave a comment about it, and remember to share this guide with a friend.